 Organisations that adopt the Information Standard are demonstrating their commitment to trustworthy health and care information as well as providing assurances of the quality of their internal processes.

 The Information Standard was a certification programme from NHS England for all organisations producing evidence-based health and care information for the public.
 Children’s Liver Disease Foundation achieved The Information Standard after undergoing a rigorous assessment check that the information CLDF produces is clear, accurate, balanced, evidence-based and up-to-date.
 As of 31 July 2019 the Standard does not certify members but CLDF will continue to follow the principles and quality statements to ensure good practice in regards to development of health information.
 For further information please visit the Information Standard website.

 Could you help?

 CLDF is always interested to hear from people who would like to be consulted as new literature is produced.
 This includes teenagers, families and health professionals who are happy to review our literature during development.
-If you would like to be included for user review please contact CLDF’s Health and Research Information Manager on email@example.com or 0121 212 6029.
+If you would like to be included for user review please contact CLDF’s Information & Research Hub Manager on email@example.com or 0121 212 6029.

 This website provides general information but does not replace medical advice.
 It is important to contact your/your child’s medical team if you have any worries or concerns